xpsi-group/xpsi/joss/paper.md

 distant telescope.
-Pulse-profile modelling to infer neutron star parameters is a major science goal for both current X-ray telescopes such as the Neutron Star Interior Composition ExploreR (NICER, @Gendreau2016) and future telescopes
+Pulse-profile modelling to infer neutron star parameters is a major science goal for both current X-ray telescopes such as the Neutron Star Interior Composition ExploreR (NICER, @Gendreau2016) and future telescopes [@Watts2019].
-@Watts2019.

-There are a small number of open-source libraries for simulating the X-ray signals from rapidly spinning neutron stars and more generally from the vicinity of general relativistic compact objects (including black holes).
-An example is the Arcmancer
-library of @Pihajoki:2018, a general purpose toolbox that is wrapped by an updated version of the bender library of @Nattila:2016 for the purpose of simulating X-ray signals from hot regions on the surfaces of rapidly rotating neutron stars.
-However the scope of these projects does not include statistical modeling, which necessitates tractable parametrised models and a modular framework for constructing those models.
-X-PSI provides this functionality.
+While there are some open-source libraries for simulating the X-ray signals from rapidly spinning neutron stars and more generally from the vicinity of general relativistic compact objects including black holes [@Nattila:2016;@Pihajoki:2018] the scope of these projects does not include statistical modeling, which necessitates tractable parametrised models and a modular framework for constructing those models.
+X-PSI addresses this need, coupling code for likelihood
+functionality (simulation) with existing open-source software for posterior sampling (inference).

 # The X-PSI package and science use